IMF tells EU to act boldly and fix the banks

 The IMF puts heavy emphasis on the EU using this year's stress test of banks to plug flaws in previous exercises that left investors unconvinced that lenders were stable.

-Despite EU banks raising more than 200 billion euros in the last stress test, markets still suspect some lenders have yet to fully recognise losses on some assets, the IMF said.
+Despite EU banks raising more than 200 billion euros in the last stress test, markets still suspect some lenders have yet to fully recognize losses on some assets, the IMF said.

 In a 32-page annex, the IMF said exactly how the EU should toughen up this year's test, urging the bloc to be "bold" and push for greater transparency even on sensitive data.